netobserv/network-observability-operator/docs/FlowCollector.md

         </td>
         <td>true</td>
       </tr><tr>
-        <td><b><a href="#flowcollectorspecexportersindexopentelemetrycustomrulesindex">customRules</a></b></td>
+        <td><b><a href="#flowcollectorspecexportersindexopentelemetryfieldsmappingindex">fieldsMapping</a></b></td>
         <td>[]object</td>
         <td>
-          Custom rules to transform flow logs to Opentelemetry-conformant format.
+          Custom fields mapping to an OpenTelemetry conformant format.
-By default the following format will be used: https://github.com/rhobs/observability-data-model/blob/main/network-observability.md#format-proposal
+By default, NetObserv format proposal is used: https://github.com/rhobs/observability-data-model/blob/main/network-observability.md#format-proposal .
-Setting `customRules` will fully override the default rules allowing you to export each field to your naming convention<br/>
+As there is currently no accepted otlp standard for L3/4 network logs, you can freely override it with your own.<br/>
         </td>
         <td>false</td>
       </tr><tr>